Induction brazing

 Induction brazing is a process in which two or more materials are joined together by a filler metal that has a lower melting point than the base materials using induction heating.
 In induction heating, usually ferrous materials are heated rapidly from the electromagnetic field that is created by the alternating current from an induction coil.

 Materials and applications

-"Induction brazing is suitable for many metallic materials, with magnetic materials being heated more readily.
-Where ceramic materials are involved, heating will most likely occur by conduction from surrounding metallic parts, or the use of a susceptor" (Sue Dunkerton, 1).
+"Induction brazing is suitable for many metallic materials, with magnetic materials being heated more readily", according to media.
+Furthermore, in regard to use with "ceramic materials [...], heating will most likely occur by conduction from surrounding metallic parts, or the use of a susceptor".